November 12, 2012 6 Ways to Say “Thanks” to Your Facebook Fans

 Your giveaway should be simple and entry should be easy.
 Ask users to sign up for your email newsletter for a chance to win.
 Or create an interactive photo contest with voting.
 Have users submit a photo through your giveaway app.
 The photo with the most votes wins.

 2. Don’t leave anyone out: A fan-only contest is a fun way to get users engaged, but not everyone wins.
 Create a Facebook app where all your fans can get something.
-An exclusive fan-only eBook, like ShortStack’s free holiday eBook, is one way to give back.
+An exclusive fan-only eBook is one way to give back.
 Another example is Simply Sausage’s free interactive recipe book exclusive to their Facebook fans only.

 3. Share a photo: Design a photo that says “thanks” to your Facebook fans and share it in a status update.
 Positive posts often receive a lot of engagement and open up the door of communication between your business and your Facebook fans.